In the Name of Allah, The Most Gracious, Ever Merciful.

 The old style is preferred by many, though, and common sense seems to dictate that if one actually sees the moon with one's eyes, then an ounce of observation is worth a ton of calculation!
 Of course, you have to be careful that people will often make an honest mistake in seeing things that aren't there.
 (There was an experiment where astronomers took people out in the field and told them to look for a particular very faint star.
 About 15-20% of the people saw the star.
 However, it was really a trick.
 There was no star!
 It may be somewhat analogous to the placebo effect in medicine.)

-With all of these factors taken into consideration, most Muslim communities make a calendar predicting the dates of Ramadan.
-Since sunrise and sunset can be calculated with accuracy, along with precise positions of other planets, comets and other heavenly bodies, it should be no shock t hat science has progressed to where we can predict when the moon should first be visible also.
+Conclusion - With all of these factors taken into consideration, most Muslim communities make a calendar predicting the dates of Islamic months (like Ramadan, or the 2 "Eids").
+Since sunrise and sunset can be calculated with great accuracy, along with the precise positions of planets, comets and other heavenly bodies, it should be no shock that science has progressed to where we can predict (with greater accuracy than in the past) when the moon should first be visible also.
 Given the visibility parameter published by H.M.
-Nautical Almanac Office, visibility types A, B, and C correspond well with the Muslim concept of being able to sight the moon by eye for the commencement of the Islamic month.
+Nautical Almanac Office, visibility types A, B, and C correspond well with the Islamic concept of being able to see the moon by eye for the commencement of the Islamic month.
 This parameter can be obtained through the use of the Websurf service of H.M.
 Nautical Almanac Office.

-Therefore, although many believe that you should only make official the start of Ramadan after actually seeing the moon, the use of these proven scientific calculations from the latest, state of the art tools, coincides with the actual observations we have made in the sky.
+Therefore, although many believe that you should only make the official start of an Islamic month after actually seeing the moon with your eyes, the use of these proven scientific calculations from the latest, state of the art tools, has coincided with the actual observations we have made in the sky for years.
 This may be just one more example of how there is no clash between traditional Islamic principles and the modern age, they can be in complete agreement; and the traditions of Islam are just as relevant and valid today as they have been for centuries.